Biden administration withdraws Trump-era proposal to allow homeless shelters to discriminate against transgender people

 Such a rule would have opened the door for shelters to subject people to “inappropriate, traumatic and intrusive inquiries, deny them accommodations, and expose them to increased risks of assault and harassment,” the official said.

-Transgender advocate Gillian Branstetter, spokeswoman for the National Women’s Law Center, said the proposal was "one of the cruelest attempts the Trump admin had made against trans rights,” given that transgender people who face homelessness are more likely to encounter violence.
+Transgender advocate Gillian Branstetter, spokeswoman for the National Women’s Law Center, said the proposal was "one of the cruelest attempts the Trump administration had made against trans rights,” given that transgender people who face homelessness are more likely to encounter violence.

 “We’ve seen a number of encouraging signs from the Biden administration in that they are willing and eager to put trans rights front and center as a priority,” Branstetter said.
 “Having not just an active shelter program but also affordable, accessible housing would certainly be the next step that I would like to see from Secretary Fudge.”